vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### Batch Proposals

-- A batch proposal containing one or more component submissions for each type of proposal term can be submitted and is accepted as a valid proposal. (<a name="0028-GOVE-146" href="#0028-GOVE-146">0028-GOVE-146</a>)
+- A batch proposal containing one or more component submissions mixing different proposal types can be submitted and is accepted as a valid proposal. (<a name="0028-GOVE-146" href="#0028-GOVE-146">0028-GOVE-146</a>)

-- A batch proposal containing component submissions with different categories will be rejected with an informative error message. (<a name="0028-GOVE-147" href="#0028-GOVE-147">0028-GOVE-147</a>)

-- A batch proposal submitted with component submissions having the same category but different closing timestamps will be rejected with an informative error message. (<a name="0028-GOVE-148" href="#0028-GOVE-148">0028-GOVE-148</a>)
+- A batch proposal submitted with component submissions having different closing timestamps will be rejected with an informative error message. (<a name="0028-GOVE-148" href="#0028-GOVE-148">0028-GOVE-148</a>)

-- A batch proposal submitted with component submissions having the same category and the same closing timestamps but different enactment timestamps will be accepted and move to voting.  (<a name="0028-GOVE-149" href="#0028-GOVE-149">0028-GOVE-149</a>)
+- A batch proposal submitted with component submissions with different enactment timestamps will be accepted and move to voting.  (<a name="0028-GOVE-149" href="#0028-GOVE-149">0028-GOVE-149</a>)
    1. If this proposal is accepted, each of the components will be enacted at the time of their differing enactment timestamps. (<a name="0028-GOVE-145" href="#0028-GOVE-145">0028-GOVE-145</a>)

+- A batch proposal containing
+1. freeform proposal,
+1. an asset proposal,
+1. a network parameter change,
+1. a market proposal,
+1. a change proposal for another market,
+1. volume discount program,
+1. referal programe,
+1. governance transfer,
+can be submitted, voted through and each proposal enacted. (<a name="0028-GOVE-160" href="#0028-GOVE-160">0028-GOVE-160</a>)

 ##### Network History